 Each organisation wishing to become a member of the SBN will be required to submit a statement that the organisation supports and complies with the SUN and SBN Principles of Engagement (below).

 For more information on the benefits of membership and to submit your membership request, please refer to and fill out our SBN global membership form (To fill in the form, right-click ‘Save link as’.
 Once the form has been saved to your desktop and opened, click on ‘Fill & Sign’ on the upper right hand corner to fill in the form).

-For further information, or to submit your membership request, please email Marta Wnukiewicz at firstname.lastname@example.org
+For further information, or to submit your membership request, please email Laurene Aubert at email@example.com

 SUN Movement Principles of Engagement

-• Be rights-based: act in line with a commitment to uphold the equity and rights of all women, men and their children.
+- Be rights-based: Act in accordance with a commitment to uphold the equity and rights of all women, men and children.

-• Be cost-effective: establish priorities on evidenced-based analysis of what will have the greatest and most sustainable impact for the least cost.
+- Be cost-effective: Pursue and support evidence-based priorities that will achieve the greatest sustainable impact for the cost.

-• Be continuously communicative: to learn and adapt through regular sharing of the relevant critical lessons, what works and what does not, across sectors, countries and stakeholders.
+- Be continuously communicative: Learn and adapt through regular sharing of relevant lessons on what works and what does not, across countries, sectors and stakeholders.

 Principles of Engagement of the SUN Business Network